sysprogs/kgdboe/README.md

 # KGDBoE - Kernel Debug over Ethernet

-KGDBoE is a kernel module to debug Linux kernel on a bare metal using network connection over an ethernet cable. - a kernel module that allows debugging the Linux kernel using the network connection.
+KGDBoE is a kernel module to debug Linux kernel on a bare metal the network connection.
 It is useful on modern PCs that don't have a serial port or a JTAG connector and it's much faster than using a COM port.

 KGDBoE is inspired by the original kgdboe patches by Jason Wessel, but goes well beyond the capabilities of the original tool.
 The key features are:
 * Works with stock kernels without rebuilding them.
 Tested on Linux Kernels: 3.8.0-5.15.0, 5.19.0, 6.3.x